Don't look at the Sun!

 While reading my Sunday paper I almost spat my coffee across the breakfast table when I read this:

-"Sobel also adopts some truly dotty literary devices: posing in one chapter as Caroline Herschel, the astronomer's sister;"
+"Sobel also adopts some truly dotty literary devices: posing in one chapter as Caroline Herschel, the astronomer's sister;"in this article.

 Having a look at the latest crop of Aurora images on Spaceweather.com I was struck by a couple of opportunities for experiencing pareidolia.
 I've seen a Dragon (or a Griffin — not made my mind up yet) and an Eagle's head.